dwrolvink/AnsibleTutorials/roles1/readme.md

+> This directory that this page is in is the full ansible directory that you'll have at the end of this tutorial.

 For your first ansible directory, find a nice spot where you want to create it, and then make a roles directory:
 ```bash
 mkdir roles